Comparisons12 min read

 • Free for personal use: 1 project, 3 users, 1GB storage

-For small teams (say, 3–5 people), $299/month feels steep — and it is.
-For larger teams of 20, 30, or 50+ people, it becomes extremely good value because the cost per user drops dramatically.
+For small teams (say, 3–5 people), $299/month feels steep — and it honestly is.
+For larger teams of 20, 30, or 50+ people, it becomes really good value because the cost per user drops dramatically.
 A 50-person team pays about $6/person/month.
 That's hard to beat.

 Feature-by-Feature Comparison: ClickUp vs Basecamp for Remote Teams